webdriverio/selenium-standalone/docs/API.md

 `opts.requestOpts` can be any valid [`got` options object](https://www.npmjs.com/package/got#proxies).
 You can use this for example to set a timeout.

+`opts.onlyDriver` can be any valid 'chrome' | 'firefox' | 'chromiumedge' it allow to install any driver without selenium server

 returns `Promise<void>`

 ## selenium.start([opts])